kseyhan/llama-param-pal/README.md

    ```
 6. **Submit a Pull Request** - we'll review and merge!

-💡 Be sure to keep the JSON valid and consistent in structure.
-If you're unsure, check how the existing entries are formatted.
+💡 Make sure your JSON is valid and follows the existing structure.
+When in doubt, use current entries as examples.

 ---